-The Langos has its origins in Hungary, where the name appears to apply to both a bread and potato version, but one generally thicker than the Vienna equivalent, and with more toppings (particularly cheese and sour cream).
+The Hungarian Langos is generally thicker than the Vienna equivalent and comes with more toppings (particularly cheese and sour cream).

 Some specialist Langos food trucks you might find at Viennese festivals and markets commonly offer a range of toppings, too.